se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 Setup: Configuring BenchBuild
 -----------------------------
-First, we need to generate a folder with a configuration file for BenchBuild in the vara root directory.
+First, we need to generate a folder with a configuration file for BenchBuild in the VaRA-TS root directory.
 This is done with:

 .. code-block:: bash